QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 The consumption good is nonstorable.

-The unemployed worker has no savings and cannot borrow or lend.
+An unemployed worker has no savings and cannot borrow or lend.

-An insurance agency or *planner* is the unemployed worker's only source of consumption smoothing over time and across states.
+An **insurance agency** or **planner** is the unemployed worker's only source of consumption smoothing over time and across states.